-DENVER — The Evans Police Department has reopened an investigation into the shooting death of Ashley Fallis after a year-long investigation by FOX31 Denver uncovered new evidence in the case.
+DENVER — The Evans Police Department has reopened an investigation into the shooting death of Ashley Fallis after a year-long investigation by Channel 2 News uncovered new evidence in the case.

 Fallis, 28, died after a New Year’s party in 2012 at her home in Weld County.